Pilonidal disease

 The cause of pilonidal disease is not fully understood.

-Hair often grows in the cleft (crease) between the buttocks.
-These hairs can enter your skin, causing irritation and inflammation.
+Hair often grows in the crease between the buttocks.
+These hairs can push into your skin, leading to irritation and swelling (inflammation).

 - males